 Situation: A classmate says, “I don’t want to be your lab partner.
 You keep dropping things and can’t keep track of the papers we’re supposed to use.”

 Your child can talk to the teacher after class and say: “My lab partner doesn’t want to work with me.
 Can you help me figure out how to make this work?
-I like working with him, and I know I’m frustrating him.”
+I like working with this partner, and I know they’re getting frustrated with me.”

 5. “Can we talk about assistive technology?”